cryptonlx/crypto/readme.md

 - Idempotency for deposit/withdraw/transfer requests:
     - Include a 13-digit unix timestamp as nonce field for request identification.
-    - Subsequent requests with same `wallet_id` and `nonce` will be treated as duplicitous.
+    - Subsequent requests from same user with same `nonce` will be treated as duplicitous.
     - Each request can succeed at most once.
 Retries are allowed.

 #### Atomicity

 - Each request should be processed atomically and serialized across affected tables to ensure data integrity.

-### Things to Improve on (Future Scope)
+### Areas to Improve on

 - Testing
-    - Can add table-driven unit tests to test in isolation for more confidence.
+    - Add table-driven unit tests to test in packages in isolation for more confidence.
   - Scalability
       - Consider service availability/maintainability for massive operations.
           - Set rate limiting per endpoint basis to stabilise server.
-Can use Redis to store rate limiter's state a server cluster.
+Use Redis to store rate limiter's state a server cluster.
       - Support for asynchronous services.
           - For example, notify on operation fail/success, balance change etc.
 - Payload selection
     - List responses should have pagination parameters to return subset as result.
 - Greater API Flexibility